redkite-labs/redkitecms-docs/book/add-custom-block.rst

     The bundle can be generated anywhere.
 The suggested default directory uses the standard conventions.

-    Target directory [/home/alphalemon/www/AlphaLemonCmsSandbox/src]:
+    Target directory [/home/RedKite/www/RedKiteCmsSandbox/src]:

-The generator asks you to choose the format you prefer because the standard Bundles' generator asks for that, but, at the moment, AlphaLemon ignores your choice and uses the annotation type by defaulr:
+The generator asks you to choose the format you prefer because the standard Bundles' generator asks for that, but, at the moment, RedKite ignores your choice and uses the annotation type by default:

 .. code-block:: text